wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-sql-server-agent-extension.md

 The SQL Server IaaS Agent Extension (SQLIaaSExtension) runs on Azure virtual machines to automate administration tasks.
 This topic provides an overview of the services supported by the extension as well as instructions for installation, status, and removal.

-
-[AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-rm-include.md)] classic deployment model.
+[AZURE.INCLUDE [learn-about-deployment-models](../../includes/learn-about-deployment-models-rm-include.md)] classic deployment model.
 To view the classic version of this article, see [SQL Server Agent Extension for SQL Server VMs Classic](/documentation/articles/virtual-machines-windows-classic-sql-server-agent-extension/).

 ## Supported services
-
-
-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
-This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the classic deployment model.
-To view the classic version of this article, see [SQL Server Agent Extension for SQL Server VMs Classic](/documentation/articles/virtual-machines-windows-classic-sql-server-agent-extension/).

-##<a name="supported-services"></a> Supported services
-

 The SQL Server IaaS Agent Extension supports the following administration tasks: